-U.S. Customs and Border Protection (CBP) modified the Automated Broker Interface of the Automated Commercial Environment (ABI/ACE) to allow prior notice to be submitted to FDA through the existing interface between CBP and FDA.
+U.S. Customs and Border Protection (CBP) modified the Automated Broker Interface of the Automated Commercial Environment (ABI/ACE), to allow Prior Notice to be submitted to the U.S. Food and Drug Administration (FDA), through the existing interface between CBP and FDA.

 The Prior Notice System Interface (PNSI) is available to individuals or companies who cannot, or choose not to, file through CBP.

 Prior Notice of imported food shipments allows the FDA to:

 ▪ review and evaluate information before a food product arrives in the U.S.

 ▪ Domestic and foreign cross-border transporters (rail, truck, ship, air).

 ▪ Domestic and foreign brokers.